NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 One of the tenets of the Stack Exchange network is having a place to talk about each Q&A site.
 We call it the ["second place"](https://stackoverflow.blog/2010/04/29/do-trilogy-sites-need-a-third-place/).
 As an example, `meta.gaming.stackexchange.com` exists to talk about `gaming.stackexchange.com`.
 So why does that matter?
-Well it doesn't really, we only care about the domain here.
+Well, it doesn't really.
+We only care about the domain here.
 It's 4 levels deep.

 I've [covered this before]({% post_url blog/2013-04-23-stackoverflow-com-the-road-to-ssl %}), but where did we end up?
 First the problem: `*.stackexchange.com` *does* cover `gaming.stackexchange.com` (and hundreds of other sites), but it **does not** cover `meta.gaming.stackexchange.com`.